-2.3.
+3.5.
 Data analyses

 For comparing differences in RWC, nitrogen content and foliar density between watering treatments, grazing treatments and microsite we used fixed effect models for a two-way analysis of variance and normal distributions.
 For the protégé heights and canopy diameter that were measured on multiple terraces the data were pooled per treatment for all terraces and the effect of the terrace was added as a random effect.
 When significant effects were found in at least one variable we used TukeyHSD test as a post-hoc analysis.
-(R Core Team, 2014)
+For all statistical analyses, we used R 3.1.0 (R Core Team, 2014).

 4. Results